There will be no COVID-19 restrictions this year. Those who wish to wear a mask are encouraged to do so.

-Memorials (sample shown above) are popular as a way to remember our Family Members in the newsletter.
-We are asking for $50 to help pay for the professional printing of the newsletter.
+Memorials (sample shown above) are popular as a way to remember our family members in the newsletter.
 Of course, we appreciate any donation.
 The newsletter will be available at the reunion registration table and online following the reunion at stancilreunion.com.

 If you would like to have a memorial in the newsletter, please contact us and let us know what you would like to say.